-This is the tenth app in the How to Defeat the Bigger, Stronger Opponent series.
+This is an instructional from How to Defeat the Bigger, Stronger Opponent, Series 2, with Brandon Mullins.

 ‘Strategies and Tactics for No Gi,’ covers the techniques, strategies, and tactics that work when the gi comes off and you enter into the world of no gi submission grappling.

 Contrary to common belief, no gi isn’t all about strength and athleticism.
 Technique and strategy can definitely level the playing field, which is good news because it means that smaller, weaker grapplers CAN defeat bigger, stronger opponents.

 BJJ black belt and world champion Brandon ‘Wolverine’ Mullins competes at the highest level both in traditional BJJ and in no-gi competitions.
 He’s learned that two areas have their similarities, but also different enough so that people get confused, make major mistakes, and need guidance to really feel effective and efficient on the mat.